Panchatantra

 It is "certainly the most frequently translated literary product of India", and these stories are among the most widely known in the world.
 It goes by many names in many cultures.
 There is a version of Panchatantra in nearly every major language of India, and in addition there are 200 versions of the text in more than 50 languages around the world.
 One version reached Europe in the 11th century.
 To quote Edgerton (1924):

-The earliest known translation into a non-Indian language is in Middle Persian (Pahlavi, 550 CE) by Burzoe.
+The earliest known translation, into a non-Indian language, is in Middle Persian (Pahlavi, 550 CE) by Burzoe.
 This became the basis for a Syriac translation as Kalilag and Damnag and a translation into Arabic in 750 CE by Persian scholar Abdullah Ibn al-Muqaffa as Kalīlah wa Dimnah.
-A New Persian version by Rudaki, from the 3rd century Hijri, became known as Kalīleh o Demneh.
+A New Persian version by Rudaki, from the 9th-10th century CE, became known as Kalīleh o Demneh.
 Rendered in prose by Abu'l-Ma'ali Nasrallah Monshi in 1143 CE, this was the basis of Kashefi's 15th-century Anvār-i Suhaylī (The Lights of Canopus), which in turn was translated into Humayun-namah in Turkish.
 The book is also known as The Fables of Bidpai (or Pilpai in various European languages, Vidyapati in Sanskrit) or The Morall Philosophie of Doni (English, 1570).
 Most European versions of the text are derivative works of the 12th-century Hebrew version of Panchatantra by Rabbi Joel.
 In Germany, its translation in 1480 by Anton von Pforr has been widely read.
 Several versions of the text are also found in Indonesia, where it is titled as Tantri Kamandaka, Tantravakya or Candapingala and consists of 360 fables.
 In Laos, a version is called Nandaka-prakarana, while in Thailand it has been referred to as Nang Tantrai.